-The Fisheries Department took awareness on healthy ocean and plastic pollution to the islets of Funafuti last week on a field trip as part of celebration of the Environment Week – celebrated under the theme: ‘25th years convention on Biological Diversity Safe Guarding Life on Earth’ and ‘Beat plastic pollution’.
+The Tuvalu Fisheries Department (TFD) took awareness on a healthy ocean and the issue of plastic pollution to the islets of Funafuti last week on a field trip as part of the Environment Week celebrations.
+This year, international Environment Week was themed as “25 years of the Convention on Biological Diversity (CBD) safe-guarding Life on Earth” and “Beat plastic pollution”.

-‘Save our ocean, living creatures and beat plastic pollution’ was the main focus of this awareness activity, which targeted form two students of Nauti Primary School and the Seventh Day Adventist Primary School.
+TFD’s main focus was ‘Save our ocean and living creatures, and beat plastic pollution’ which targeted Form 2 students from Nauti Primary School and the Seventh Day Adventist Primary School.

-A hundred and twenty four people participated, including form two students, teachers, officers of the Ridge to Reef project, staff from the departments of Agriculture, Waste, and Environment, Napa II project, a member of the Funafuti island Council, Fisheries officers and a member from the Flower Power group.
+A hundred and twenty four people participated, including Form 2 students, teachers, officers of the Ridge to Reef Rroject (R2R0, staff from the departments of Agriculture, Waste, and Environment, the NAPA II Project, a member of the Funafuti Kaupule (Island Council), fisheries officers and a member from the Flower Power group.

-At the islet, form two students were divided into three groups namely Marine, Terrestrial and Beach for an educational activity facilitated by Mr. Teleke Peleti, Mr. Tito Isala, Ms Miriama Taukiei and Ms Lilly Nafatali.
+At the islet, Form 2 students were divided into three groups, namely: Marine, Terrestrial and Beach, for an educational activity facilitated by Mr. Teleke Peleti, Mr. Tito Isala, Ms Miriama Taukiei and Ms Lilly Nafatali.

-The main idea of these educational activities is for our children and especially the public to know how dangerous the plastic is to every living thing around us, especially the sea, where fish is our daily source of intake.
+The main idea of these educational activities is for our children and especially the public to know how dangerous plastic pollution is to every living thing around us, especially in the sea, where fish is our daily source of intake.

 During these activities, Ms Taukiei said that “The sea is not a dumping site for plastics and we should all work together to stop littering plastics on land, on the beach and in the sea”.